Google Keep Review

 Final Verdict

 Google Keep is a simple, yet satisfying note-taking app.
 It’s great for getting random notes down quickly, and organizes them pretty well, too.
-It falls short in some areas, though, such as not having text formatting or notebooks.
+It falls short in some areas, though, such as not having notebooks.

 With Keep being free, it’s a good tool to have on hand, even with its limitations.
 You can make and view notes quickly and easily, organize them effectively and sync them between devices.
-That said, if you’re after more organization options and text formatting, Evernote may be a better choice.
+That said, if you’re after more organization options, Evernote may be a better choice.

 If you’re still undecided, our Google Drive vs Evernote comparison provides an in-depth analysis into both apps’ features.